2016 International Center Summer Orientation

 Detailed information about how to use the University's required health insurance (the International Student/Scholar Health Insurance Plan).
 You'll learn how and where to obtain medical treatment if you need it and how to avoid unnecessary expense by understanding how this health insurance works.

-Students who will be Graduate Student Instructors or Graduate Student Research Assistants should attend the Health Insurance Information for GSI'S and GSRA'S session instead.
+Students who will be Graduate Student Instructors or Graduate Student Research Assistants should attend the Benefits Overview for Graduate Students (GSI/GSRA/Fellowship Holder) session instead.

 At this information session, we'll give you a brief introduction to U-M and Ann Arbor, and answer any questions you may have.

 As a spouse/partner of a student, you may be asking yourself what you’re going to do while here in the United States.
 Come to this special program to learn about some of the possibilities.
 It’s a great time to meet other spouses/partners too!